NoroffFEU/development-platforms/src/content/docs/github/github-actions-cicd.md

 | Secrets and Encrypted Keys: | It supports secrets management, allowing user to store sensitive information like API keys or access tokens securely in the GitHub environment. |
 | Example Feature | This feature does something for a specific reason. |

 These features make GitHub Actions a versatile tool for developers looking to automate their development and deployment workflows directly within GitHub.
-For more detailed information and guidance on setting up GitHub Actions, you can visit the documentation: https://docs.github.com/en/actions/guides
+For more detailed information and guidance on setting up GitHub Actions, you can visit the [documentation][2].

 ## Market Comparison